-Inability to Support Capitalized Construction Costs.
-USSOCOM management should design and implement controls to ensure accumulated CIP project costs have appropriate supporting documentation, which is retained and readily available for review.
-USSOCOM management should also design and implement controls to ensure the validation of removal of asset values upon acceptance of the transfers by the military services.
+- Inability to Support Capitalized Construction Costs.
+USSOCOM management should design and implement controls to ensure accumulated CIP project costs have appropriate supporting documentation that is retained and readily available for review.
+USSOCOM management should also design and implement controls to ensure the validation of removal of asset values upon acceptance of the transfers by the military services. - 2.
+Unresolved Variances in CIP Data.
+USSOCOM management should work with the construction agent to continue the ongoing data clean-up efforts to validate the CIP costs for completeness and accuracy, manually research and reconcile CIP costs across multiple systems, and ensure the construction agent can execute timely and accurate transfers to the military services upon completion of CIP projects.

 VI.
-Significant Deficiency - Lack of Adequate Controls over Information Systems Related to Sensitive Activities
+Material Weakness - Lack of Adequate Controls over Information Systems Environment